junxit/us-congress-bills-115/bill.md

 ## § 3.
 U.S. Civil Rights Network Program

-- **(a)** *In general* Subdivision 1 of Division B of subtitle III of title 54, United States Code, is amended by inserting after chapter 3083 the following:
+- **(a)** *In general* Subdivision 1 of division B of subtitle III of title 54, United States Code, is amended by inserting after chapter 3083 the following:
 - **(b)** *Clerical amendment* The table of chapters for title 54, United States Code, is amended by inserting after the item relating to chapter 3083 the following:

+## § 4.
+No additional funds authorized

+No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.